 Contraindications are conditions that increases the risk of a serious adverse reaction.
 A vaccine should not be given when a contraindication is present.

-For many vaccines, the only contraindication is a serious allergic reaction (eg, anaphylactic reaction) to the vaccine or to one of its components.
+For many vaccines, the only contraindication is a serious allergic reaction (eg, anaphylactic reaction Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more ) to the vaccine or to one of its components.

 Egg allergy is common in the US.
-Some vaccines produced in cell culture systems, including most influenza vaccines (see also Influenza Vaccine), contain trace amounts of egg antigens; thus, there is concern about using such vaccines in patients who are allergic to eggs.
-CDC guidelines for the influenza vaccine state that although mild reactions may occur, serious allergic reactions (ie, anaphylaxis) are unlikely, and vaccination with inactivated influenza vaccine is contraindicated only in patients who have had anaphylaxis after a previous dose of any influenza vaccine or to a vaccine component, including egg protein.
-Live influenza vaccine is not recommended for patients with a history of any egg allergy.
-Patients with a history of less severe reactions to eggs (eg, hives) may be given an egg-prepared, inactivated influenza vaccine provided the clinician has experience managing allergic reactions and observes the patient for 30 min after vaccination.
+Some vaccines produced in cell culture systems, including most influenza vaccines Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more , contain trace amounts of egg antigens; thus, there is concern about using such vaccines in patients who are allergic to eggs.
+CDC guidelines for the influenza vaccine (considered generalizable to other egg-derived vaccines) state that although mild reactions may occur, serious allergic reactions (ie, anaphylaxis) are unlikely, and vaccination with inactivated influenza vaccine is contraindicated only in patients who have had anaphylaxis after a previous dose of any influenza vaccine or to a vaccine component, including egg protein.

-Asplenic patients are predisposed to overwhelming bacteremic infection, primarily due to encapsulated organisms such as Streptococcus pneumoniae, Neisseria meningitidis, or Haemophilus influenzae type b (Hib).
+Asplenic patients Asplenia By structure and function, the spleen is essentially 2 organs: The white pulp, consisting of periarterial lymphatic sheaths and germinal centers, acts as an immune organ.
+The red pulp, consisting... read more are predisposed to overwhelming bacteremic infection, primarily due to encapsulated organisms such as Streptococcus pneumoniae, Neisseria meningitidis, or Haemophilus influenzae type b (Hib).
 Asplenic adults should be given the following vaccines (before splenectomy if possible):

 Additional doses may be given based on clinical judgment.

-Patients who developed Guillain-Barré syndrome (GBS) within 6 wk after a previous influenza or DTaP vaccination may be given the vaccine if the benefits of vaccination are thought to outweigh the risks.
+Patients who developed Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is an acute, usually rapidly progressive but self-limited inflammatory polyneuropathy characterized by muscular weakness and mild distal sensory loss.
+Cause is thought... read more (GBS) within 6 weeks after a previous influenza or diphtheria-tetanus-acellular pertussis (DTaP) vaccination may be given the vaccine if the benefits of vaccination are thought to outweigh the risks.
 For example, for patients who developed the syndrome after a dose of DTaP, clinicians may consider giving them a dose of the vaccine if a pertussis outbreak occurs; however, such decisions should be made in consultation with an infectious disease specialist.

-Immunocompromised patients should, in general, not receive live-virus vaccines, which could provoke severe or fatal infections.
-If immunocompromise is caused by immunosuppressive therapy (eg, high-dose corticosteroids [≥ 20 mg prednisone or equivalent for ≥ 2 wk], antimetabolites, immune modulators, alkylating compounds, radiation), live-virus vaccines should be withheld until the immune system recovers after treatment (the interval of time varies depending on the therapy used).
+Immunocompromised patients should, in general, not receive live-microbial vaccines, which could provoke severe or fatal infections.
+If immunocompromise is caused by immunosuppressive therapy (eg, high-dose corticosteroids [≥ 20 mg prednisone or equivalent for ≥ 2 weeks], antimetabolites, immune modulators, alkylating compounds, radiation), live-virus vaccines should be withheld until the immune system recovers after treatment (the interval of time varies depending on the therapy used).
+Patients taking immune-suppressing drugs for any of a wide variety of disorders, including dermatologic, gastrointestinal, rheumatologic, and lung disorders, should not receive live-virus vaccines.
 For patients receiving long-term immunosuppressive therapy, clinicians should discuss risks and benefits of vaccination and/or revaccination with an infectious disease specialist.

 Before solid organ transplantation, patients should receive all appropriate vaccines.
 Patients who have had allogeneic or autogeneic hematopoietic stem cell transplantation should be considered unimmunized and should receive repeat doses of all appropriate vaccines.
 Care of these patients is complex, and vaccination decisions for these patients should involve consultation with the patient's hematologist-oncologist and an infectious disease specialist.